refraction-ray/iastu-hpc2-manual/administrators/history/VM.md

 * ` ntpq -p` or `ntpstat` to check the current state of ntp service and upstream
 * for node1, also config ntp service, but with server as master
+* Caution: for NFS disconnect, you may experien hang on ls and df -H, try solution in [this post](https://blog.csdn.net/NULL_LLUN/article/details/80169107).
+Basically combination of umount and nfs service restart.
+[Reference](https://blog.csdn.net/lanranguidao/article/details/81484421)

 ### SSH